-- Heras fence post-blocks located on firm and level ground. - Panel legs securely inserted into block feet. - Short side of a block to be facing towards the public area. - Where close to a public footpath, block ends sprayed red to identify potential trip hazard. - Fence panels must be double clipped with rakers or 'V's fitted to support the fence, particularly on long lengths. - Hoarding must be installed to a temporary works design.
+- Heras fence post-blocks located on firm and level ground; - Panel legs securely inserted into block feet; - Short side of a block to be facing towards the public area; - Where close to a public footpath, block ends sprayed red to identify potential trip hazard; - Fence panels must be double clipped with rakers or 'V's fitted to support the fence, particularly on long lengths; - Hoarding must be installed to a temporary works design.

-If any fence panels are covered with protective sheeting [e.g., for dust / noise control] then:
+If any fence panels are covered with protective sheeting [e.g. for dust / noise control] then:

-- Only the specified TW perforated protective sheeting can be used - The necessary support required to maintain stability must be installed, this can include additional rakers/struts, 'V' bracing and posts added to ensure that the sheeted fence can withstand strong winds.
-This additional support must be installed as per the Supplier/Manufacturer's Instructions or a temporary works design. - If any doubt, then remove the sheeting.
+- Only the specified TW perforated protective sheeting can be used - The support needed to maintain stability needs to be assessed and additional rakers / struts, 'V' bracing and posts, etc. added to ensure that the sheeted fence will withstand strong winds; - If any doubt, then remove the sheeting.